-In this career summary, you will find out what the job of A Mail Machine Operator is about and what it is like.
+In this career summary, you will find out what the job of a Mail Clerk and Mail Machine Operator is about and what it is like.

 After reading this, you will have a good idea on what the job is about and decide if this is the right career for you.

 Mail Clerks and Mail Machine Operators prepare incoming and outgoing mail for distribution.
 Use hand or mail handling machines to time stamp, open, read, sort, and route incoming mail; and address, seal, stamp, fold, stuff, and affix postage to outgoing mail or packages.
 Duties may also include keeping necessary records and completed forms.

 Mail Machine Operators with little to no experience tend to make between $20510 and $24550 while the more experienced ones can earn over $38120 per year.

 One of the easiest ways to increase your salary as a Mail Clerk and Mail Machine Operator is to move to a higher paying state like DC.
 Right now, the highest paying states for Mail Machine Operators are DC, AK, MA, RI and HI.